“Ban cars” has become a clarion call of contemporary urbanism, even as protests against low-traffic neighbourhoods rage on in the UK.

 Cars cost cities dearly in so many other ways, too.
 Traffic safety is a “hidden epidemic,” according to the UN Department of Safety and Security, with 1.3 million people dying in car crashes each year.
 Road crashes kill more 15-to-29-year-olds annually than HIV/AIDS, malaria, tuberculosis or homicide.

 What’s more, there are health advantages to be gained when people swap car trips for more active forms of commuting.
-Studies have found cycling yields significant health benefits compared to other forms of commuting, and a comparative analysis of cycling and health in European cities found that all cities would benefit from attaining Copenhagen’s high level of cycling activity.
+Studies have found cycling yields significant health benefits compared with other forms of commuting, and a comparative analysis of cycling and health in European cities found that all cities would benefit from attaining Copenhagen’s high level of cycling activity.

 How does a city actually ban cars?